-Some employers may expect you to have GCSEs at grades 9 to 4 (A* to C) or equivalent in English and maths.
+Employers usually expect you to have GCSEs at grades 9 to 4 (A* to C) in English and maths, or equivalent qualifications.

-Careers that move has more information about how to become a train or Tube train driver.
+National Careers has more information about how to become a train or Tube train driver.

 Career Path and Progression